fedidcg/LightweightFedCM/README.md

 }
 ```

-Or the IdP can specify the `login_url` as part of their `navigator.login.setStatus` call:
+Alternatively, the IdP can specify the `login_url` as part of their `navigator.login.setStatus` call:

 ```js
 navigator.login.setStatus("logged-in", {